nielsbasjes/dsmr-tools/README.md

 - Apache Nifi UDFs:
   - For the both the "Stream record splitter" and the "DSMR-Parser" a Nifi Processor has been created to allow using them inside Apache Nifi.
 - DSMR to InfluxDb:
-  - MiNifi is great in terms of flexibility and bad in terms of startup time on a Respberry Pi.
+  - MiNifi is great in terms of flexibility and bad in terms of startup time on a Raspberry Pi.
 So in addition I created a very simple Java application that ONLY does the DSMR to InfluxDb flow in a hard coded way (starts in 5 seconds instead of 3 minutes).

 # Important system config settings